 What an AI Detector Actually Does

-An AI detector serves to determine whether a piece of text was written by a human or generated by an AI model like ChatGPT.
+An AI detector checks whether a text was written by a human or generated by AI.
 It doesn’t compare your work to other documents in a database.
-Instead, it looks for patterns: things like sentence length uniformity, overly consistent structure, certain types of word choice, and predictability in phrasing.
-These patterns are common in machine-generated writing but not as common in human work.
+Instead, it looks for patterns: sentence length, overly consistent structure, word choice, and predictability in phrases.
+These patterns are common in ChatGPT writing but not as common in human work.

-For example, one of my students brought me a technically original essay: everything was written manually, but then heavily edited by an AI tool.
+For example, one of my students wrote a technical essay: everything was written manually but then heavily edited by ChatGPT.
 After running it through a plagiarism checker, it came back clean.
-But when they uploaded it to an AI detector, it flagged 70% AI-generated.
-That’s because the tone, sentence cadence, and word choice all matched the patterns that detectors are trained to spot.
+But when checking by AI detector, it flagged 78% AI-generated.
+That’s because the tone, sentence style, and word choice all matched the patterns that detectors are trained to spot.

 With JustDone’s AI Detector, the process is tuned for academic needs.
-It’s not just a “yes or no” verdict; it gives you a breakdown so you can understand why something might be flagged as AI-written.
-That kind of insight is invaluable when you’re working on essays, research papers, or even scholarship applications where authenticity matters.
-It’s also a vital step if you’re learning how to bypass AI detection without compromising the quality or integrity of your work.
+It’s not just a “yes or no” verdict.
+It gives you a breakdown so you can understand why something might be flagged as AI-written.
+That kind of insight is especially important when you’re working on essays, research papers, or other scholarship applications.
+It’s also a vital step if you’re learning how to bypass AI detection without compromising the quality of your work.

 AI Plagiarism Checker in Academic Work